It’s time to get the kudos flowing and the meritocracy up and running!

 - Let them know why they’re rocking it - leave a comment of praise

-Awardto make it rain!
-You have until end of the day on Tuesday to award your tokens, they’ll then be burnt if unused
+Nextto make it rain!
+You have until end of the day on Thursday to award your tokens, they’ll then be burnt if unused

-- Check back in your DApp on Tuesday to see if you got any kudos (there are no notifications)
+- Check back in your DApp during the week to see if you got any kudos (there are no notifications)

 - Once you’ve allocated all your kudos, you can withdraw any kudos you were awarded into your wallet